DianaME/Various_scripts/README.md

 # Various_scripts
-I made This scripts for the homeworks of the Quantitative methods for ecology class.
+I made these scripts for the homeworks of a class I took (Quantitative methods for ecology).